SeldonIO/seldon-core/docs/source/contents/kubernetes/autoscaling/index.md

 ```

 As each server can serve multiple models, models can scale across the available replicas of the server.

+Autoscaling will be provided internally as well as allowing external use via HPA or KEDA.

 ## Model memory Overcommit